Course Outline

 Blended learning

 Tutorial/Workshop 1 – Blended learning activities included tutorials, case study analyses, simulated learning scenarios and guest speaker workshops.
 This workshop will run daily each morning of the intensive for 3 hours .
-15hrs Week 1 3 times
+15hrs Pre-trimester/session 3 times

 Tutorial/Workshop 2 – Blended learning including simulated activities, case study skills, exercise assessments and programming for special population groups and workshops.
-This workshop will run daily for each day of the intensive in the afternoon.
-During some days, the student cohort may be split into 2 groups each afternoon dependent on the class size.
-20hrs Week 1 3 times
+This workshop will run each afternoon for each day of the intensive in the afternoon.
+During some days, the student cohort may be split into small groups each afternoon for simulated learning and practical activities, dependent on the class size.
+20hrs Pre-trimester/session 3 times

 Course Topics